0xjesus/s8-compressed-nfts/readme.md

 ### Creating the Collection

+ I utilized the backend and frontend infrastructure that I had previously developed for Exercise 6 of Solana Pay to add the functions to complete this exercise.
 I began by setting up a new NFT collection using the Metaplex protocol.
 Crafting the `createCollection` function was straightforward initially, but integrating it seamlessly with my custom backend required a deeper dive into Metaplex's API.

 - **Challenge**: Understanding the nuances of Metaplex's collection creation process.
 - **Solution**: Studied Metaplex documentation and examined open-source projects for best practices.